-But back to this special morning sandwich.
 You simply unroll the flatbread right on its parchment, directly onto a baking sheet.
-Brush lightly with mayonnaise (and if you can take the extra few minutes to blend up this Herbed Mayonnaise you will have kicked the whole thing up yet another notch) and bake.
+Brush lightly with mayonnaise (and if you can take the extra few minutes to blend up this Herbed Mayonnaise, you will have kicked the whole thing up yet another notch) and bake.

 A few minutes before the flatbread is ready to come out of the oven, scramble up some eggs with onions and chopped spinach.

 Just before taking it off the heat, add in some crumbled feta or queso cheese.